Nature Recovery Habitat Module

 • Writing, thinking and storytelling skills

-Core skills also delves into certain topics, such as energy, life, habitats, and earth cycles as well as providing time to reflect on coppicing, horticulture, and nature recovery and explore life choices.
+We also delve into certain topics, such as energy, life, habitats, and earth cycles as well as providing time to reflect on coppicing, horticulture, and nature recovery and explore life choices.

 How much does it cost?